kaz-utashiro/Getopt-EX-Hashed/README.md

     Set default value.
 If no default is given, the member is initialized as `undef`.

+    If the value is a reference for ARRAY or HASH, new reference with same member is assigned.
+This means that member data is shared across multiple `new` calls.
+Please be careful if you call `new` multiple times and alter the member data.

 - **action** => _coderef_

     Parameter `action` takes code reference which is called to process